true-myth/true-myth/CONTRIBUTING.md

 For bugs or ideas, please start a conversation *before* opening a PR:

 - For bugs, start by [opening an issue][issues] with a clear reproduction.
 For one, there may be a reason for the existing behavior.
-For another
+For another, figuring out the right solution may be less straightforward than it initially seems!

 - Do you have an idea for a new feature?
 Open a [discussion][discussions] about your idea—and check to see if it has already been discussed there (or in the [issues][issues] from before we had Discussions).